VatsalSy/occusage/docs/guide/mcp-server.md

 1. Verify the config file is in the correct location for your OS
 2. Check JSON syntax with a validator
 3. Restart Claude Desktop completely
-4. Ensure ccusage is installed and accessible
+4. Ensure occusage is installed and accessible

 **Common Issues:**

-- "Command not found": Install ccusage globally or use the npx configuration
+- "Command not found": Install occusage globally or use the npx configuration
 - "No usage data found": Verify your Claude Code data directory exists
 - Performance issues: Consider using `--mode display` or `--offline` flag

 ### With Other MCP Clients

-Any application that supports the Model Context Protocol can integrate with ccusage's MCP server.
+Any application that supports the Model Context Protocol can integrate with occusage's MCP server.
 The server follows the MCP specification for tool discovery and execution.

 ## Environment Variables